 Documents: Danville Virginia (SNCC pamphlet) [PDF] [Large file]

-Early in June, SCLC organizer Annelle Ponder takes a group of Movement activists from Greenwood and the Delta to Frogmore SC for a week-long training as Citizenship School teachers.
+Early in June, SCLC organizer Annell Ponder takes a group of Movement activists from Greenwood and the Delta to Frogmore SC for a week-long training as Citizenship School teachers.
 While adult-literacy is the ostensible purpose of the Citizenship Schools, they teach far more — voter registration, community organizing, political action, and resistance to segregation.
 Many of the local leaders who form the backbone of the Southern Freedom Movement across the South come up through the Citizenship Schools, first as students, then as teachers of others.

 On the return trip, they have to change busses in Columbus MS. The driver shoves them out of line and forces them to sit segregated in the back of the bus.
 He calls ahead to the next rest stop at Winona MS, alerting the police and State Troopers who are ready when the bus pulls in on Sunday, June 9th.
 Five of the Movement activists — Fannie Lou Hamer, 15 year old June Johnson of Greenwood, young SNCC activist Euvester Simpson from Ita Bena, James West, and Rosemary Freeman — are arrested on trumped up charges when some of them try to eat at the white lunch counter.
-(The actions of the driver and the police are in flagrant violation of the Federal "no-segregation" regulations won by the Freedom Rides and numerous court rulings.)
+(The actions of the driver and the police are in flagrant violation of the federal "no-segregation" regulations won by the Freedom Rides and numerous court rulings.)

 They are taken to an isolated county jail where no one can hear them scream.
 One by one they are taken to the interrogation room.
 June is stripped naked and beaten with a blackjack until the blood pours down her face.
-Annelle is next.
+Annell is next.
 They call her "nigger bitch," and demand that she address them as "Sir."
 She refuses.
 They beat her down to the floor, again, and again.
 Bloody and battered, they drag her back to the cells.

 Then they come for Fannie Lou Hamer.
 The police know she tried to register to vote, and tell her, "You, bitch, you, we're going to make you wish you were dead."
 They force her down on a cot and bring in two Black prisoners.
 A Mississippi State Trooper tells them, "If you don't beat her, you know what we'll do to you."
 While one of the prisoners holds her down, the other beats Mrs. Hamer with a thich leather cosh.
 When the first one tires, they switch places.